Analyzing Vision Marine Technologies (NASDAQ:VMAR) and Malibu Boats (NASDAQ:MBUU)

 Vision Marine Technologies (NASDAQ:VMAR) and Malibu Boats (NASDAQ:MBUU) are both small-cap consumer discretionary companies, but which is the better investment?
-We will contrast the two companies based on the strength of their dividends, risk, earnings, valuation, analyst recommendations, institutional ownership and profitability.
+We will compare the two companies based on the strength of their dividends, institutional ownership, valuation, risk, analyst recommendations, earnings and profitability.

 7.3% of Vision Marine Technologies shares are held by institutional investors.
 Comparatively, 98.8% of Malibu Boats shares are held by institutional investors.
-1.7% of Malibu Boats shares are held by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company will outperform the market over the long term.
+1.7% of Malibu Boats shares are held by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.

-This is a summary of recent recommendations for Vision Marine Technologies and Malibu Boats, as provided by MarketBeat.com.
+This is a summary of recent ratings for Vision Marine Technologies and Malibu Boats, as reported by MarketBeat.com.

 |Sell Ratings